lyft/bless/README.md

 ### Compiling BLESS Lambda Dependencies
 AWS Lambda has some limitations, and to deploy code as a Lambda Function, you need to package up all of the dependencies.
-AWS Lambda only supports Python 2.7 and BLESS depends on [Cryptography](https://cryptography.io/en/latest/), which must be compiled.
+AWS Lambda supports Python 3.12 and BLESS depends on [Cryptography](https://cryptography.io/en/latest/), which must be compiled.
 You will need to compile and include your dependencies before you can publish a working AWS Lambda.